-Eligible Equipment Existing trucks or trailers equipped with diesel TRUs that are used to move goods (a majority of the time) for the past 2 years, and/or existing freight facilities within one of California's four trade corridors where trucks or trailers equipped with TRUs congregate.
-Equipment owner must demonstrate: 100% Compliant Carrier status within ARB's Equipment Registration (ARBER) system.
-General Requirements (applicable to all project options) Equipment owner shall: Commit to the project life specified with the applicable equipment project option.
-Sign a legally binding contract with the local agency including project milestones and completion deadlines.
-Demonstrate proof of equipment warranty on the Program-funded equipment.
-Certify that there are no outstanding ARB violations or non-compliance with ARB regulations associated with the equipment or the owner.
-For the duration of the project life, the equipment owner shall: Adhere to all Program requirements.
-Agree to equipment inspections.
-Comply with record-keeping, reporting, and Program review or fiscal audit requirements.
-Properly maintain new or upgraded equipment in good operating condition and according to manufacturer's recommendations.
-Option (1) Replacement with Zero Emission Transport Refrigerator Requirements Partial funding of up to the lower of 80% or \$50,000 to replace an existing diesel TRU with an all-electric or fuel cell zero emission transport refrigerator (TR) equipped with various range extender strategies to maintain cargo temperature and zero emission operation while at the freight facility and on the road.
+Existing trucks or trailers equipped with diesel TRUs that are used to move goods (a majority of the time) for the past 2 years, and/or existing freight facilities within one of California's four trade corridors where trucks or trailers equipped with TRUs congregate.

+• 100% Compliant Carrier status within ARB's Equipment Registration (ARBER) system.

+- Commit to the project life specified with the applicable equipment project option. - Sign a legally binding contract with the local agency including project milestones and completion deadlines. - Demonstrate proof of equipment warranty on the Program-funded equipment. - Certify that there are no outstanding ARB violations or non-compliance with ARB regulations associated with the equipment or the owner.

+- Adhere to all Program requirements. - Agree to equipment inspections. - Comply with record-keeping, reporting, and Program review or fiscal audit requirements. - Properly maintain new or upgraded equipment in good operating condition and according to manufacturer's recommendations.

+Option (1) Replacement with Zero Emission Transport Refrigerator

+Partial funding of up to the lower of 80% or \$50,000 to replace an existing diesel TRU with an all-electric or fuel cell zero emission transport refrigerator (TR) equipped with various range extender strategies to maintain cargo temperature and zero emission operation while at the freight facility and on the road.

 Eligible costs include the transport refrigerator and an electric power plug.

-In addition to the General Requirements listed previously, equipment owner shall: Commit to a project life of 5 years or 10,000 hours, whichever comes first.
-Scrap the old diesel TRU(s).
+In addition to the General Requirements listed previously, equipment owner shall:

+- Commit to a project life of 5 years or 10,000 hours, whichever comes first. - Scrap the old diesel TRU(s).